jeremyorme/bonono/main/doc/react/getting-started.md

-# Getting started - Bonono with React
+# Getting started with Bonono for React

 ## What you'll learn

 This is a brief tutorial that will teach you how to:

-* Include Bonono and its dependencies into a React app with `<script>` tags
+* Include IPFS with a `<script>` tag
+* Install Bonono for React
+* Add a BononoDb component
-* Get the DbClient object, connect and then open a database and collection
+* Get the DbClient object from the component, connect and then open a database and collection
 * Write some data and read it back
 * Ensure data replicates between multiple browsers